bkommineni/CS686-GDELT-Event-Analysis/README.md

 schema = StructType(feats)
 ```

+We used the GDELT file format specification see below) to annotate the header file with type information.

 # Info about features

 The [GDELT file format](http://data.gdeltproject.org/documentation/GDELT-Data_Format_Codebook.pdf) (it's really a tab-separated text file) contains records related to events around the world.
 It uses the [CAMEO](http://data.gdeltproject.org/documentation/CAMEO.Manual.1.1b3.pdf) taxonomy to classify the organisms (government and non-government), actors (such as persons, multinational companies, governments), and actions (warn, appeal, decline to comment, accuse, protest, impose,  etc.)